Table of Contents

 Enhancing store design and customer flow

-Heatmaps reveal high-traffic zones, underutilized aisles, and areas where customers linger.
+Retail store heatmaps reveal high-traffic zones, underutilized aisles, and areas where customers linger.
 Armed with this data, merchandising teams can reposition displays, adjust signage, and create clearer pathways to high-margin products.
-The end result is increased basket size and a smoother shopping journey.
+The result is increased basket size and a smoother shopping journey.

 Optimizing staffing and workforce management